 Here are some practical tips on how to improve your school marketing with parent feedback.

 Share it with all staff

 The first thing to do is share the feedback with staff.
 It’s common for the marketing department to seek customer feedback, then make the mistake of not sharing the insights with parent-facing staff.
 If you are fortunate enough to get useful customer feedback, make sure it doesn’t go to waste by filing it away.
-Present the information at department meetings so that they can then share the feedback with staff in their own areas.
+Present the information at department meetings so that the feedback can be shared across all areas.

 Let’s face it, your staff are busy.
 Sharing parent feedback verbally in a one-off meeting won’t cut it when it comes to the school adopting new, long-term approaches.
-By creating a resource listing the top take-aways and making it readily available on the staff intranet, you increase the chances of staff taking it on-board.
-Go one step further by incorporating the same language into weekly memos and meetings, and you will start to see some real progress.
+By creating a resource listing the top takeaways and making it readily available on the staff intranet, you increase the chances of staff taking it onboard.
+Go one step further by incorporating the same language into weekly emails and meetings, and you will start to see some real progress.

 Update your customer personas

 Assuming you already have your customer personas identified, it’s a good idea to update them using parent feedback.
-Don’t make the mistake of thinking you know your customers inside-out, as people’s circumstances change all the time.
+Don’t make the mistake of thinking you know your customers inside out, as people’s circumstances change all the time.
 Staying relevant to your school’s audience is key to survival.
-To do that, you must make a consistent effort to find out who they are.
+To do that, you must make a consistent effort to know who they are.

 Adjust your content

 Once you know who your customers are, don’t forget to adjust your content strategy to ‘speak’ more effectively to them.
 This should absolutely apply to new content created and, if you have the time and resources, it’s a great idea to go back and update existing evergreen content on your school’s website.
 This is a good practice to get into anyway, to make sure the content remains relevant and links are still active.